lizmat/articles/dont-fear-the-grepper-4.md

 # Don't fear the grepper!
 (4)

-This blog post contains the fourth instalment of the Don't fear the grepper! series ([Part 1](https://dev.to/lizmat/dont-fear-the-grepper-1-1k3e), [Part 2](https://dev.to/lizmat/dont-fear-the-grepper-2-4ki5), [Part 3](https://dev.to/lizmat/dont-fear-the-grepper-3-hfp)) are all recommended reading, if you haven't read them already.
+This blog post contains the fourth instalment of the Don't fear the grepper! series.
+[Part 1](https://dev.to/lizmat/dont-fear-the-grepper-1-1k3e), [Part 2](https://dev.to/lizmat/dont-fear-the-grepper-2-4ki5), [Part 3](https://dev.to/lizmat/dont-fear-the-grepper-3-hfp) are all recommended reading, if you haven't read them already.

 ## Expanding the notion of grep